 - Searles, G. J. (2020).
-Revel for workplace communications: The basics (Access Card, 8th ed.).
+Workplace communications: The basics (8th ed.).
 Boston: Pearson.
-(Purchased automatically through course fees and available in our class Blackboard.) - Other resources are provided through the instructor in print or online.
+(Purchased automatically through course fees and available in our class Blackboard under "My Textbooks.") - Other resources are provided by the instructor through Blackboard.

 4. TECHNOLOGY REQUIREMENTS

 To complete the requirements for this course, you will need the following: